-3.9 Bench Testing the Air Locker
+Bench Testing the Air Locker 3.10

-To test the Air Locker, when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage.
-Check all fittings and the seal housing for air leaks.
+To test the Air Locker, when 620kPa [90 PSI] shop air is applied to to the seal housing tube, the Air Locker should engage.

+☐ Check all fittings and the seal housing for air leaks.

 Rotate the differential carrier by turning the pinion flange whilst applying air pressure.

-NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (ARB part # ALTG01 shown in Fig.14.).
-Once 620 KPA [90 PSI] is reached shut the valve off, disconnect the air hose, and watch to see if there is any drop in pressure.
-Any pressure drop will indicate an air leak.
+NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (ARB part # 0770005).
+Once 620 KPA [90 PSI] is reached close the valve, disconnect the air hose, and watch to see if there is any drop in pressure.
+If so, this will indicate an air leak.
+(Fig.11.)

-is found to be present, spray a soap and water mixture bulkhead air fitting.
-Bubbles should appear at any leak NOTE: Do not spray this soapy mixture inside the differential.
+If a leak is found to be present, spray a soap and water mixture onto the bulkhead air fitting.
+Bubbles should appear at any leak points.

+NOTE: Do not spray this soapy mixture inside the differential.